OutSystems/docs-product/src/user-management/end-user-manage/end-user-authentication/intro.md

 If a user is deactivated in the active directory, the user's status is synchronized by the `SynchronizeDomainUsers` timer.
 However, when the user is reactivated in the active directory, the user's status is **not updated to active**.
 This prevents the user from logging in.

-**Workaorund:** Log into the Users module using Administrator credentials and update the user's status to active.
+**Workaround:** Log into the Users module using Administrator credentials and update the user's status to active.